Coast to Coast Against Cancer Foundation

-Founded in 2006, Coast to Coast Against Cancer Foundation (CCAC) raises funds for childhood cancer charities in Canada.
+Founded in 2003, Coast to Coast Against Cancer Foundation (CCAC) raises funds for childhood cancer charities in Canada.
 CCAC states that 1,700 children under the age of 19 are diagnosed with cancer every year and childhood cancer is the leading disease-related cause of death in Canadian children.
 For the 75% of childhood cancer patients who beat the disease, over 50% suffer late effects of the disease and treatment.
-CCAC funds charities with programs that fall into one of three focus areas: transition and survivorship, research and family support.
-CCAC's granting activities totalled $4.7m in F2015 and funded over 50 childhood cancer charities.
+CCAC funds charities with programs that fall into one of three focus areas: quality of life, family support, and research.
+CCAC’s granting activities totaled $4.1m in F2016 and funded over 40 childhood cancer charities.

-Research grants go to charities conducting childhood cancer research that investigates new treatment options and treatments that prevent unwanted after effects in cancer survivors.
-CCAC reports that in 2015, it granted $1.3m to research programs at children's hospitals across Canada, including a $700k grant to Toronto Hospital for Sick Children (SickKids) for pediatric oncology research.
-This marks the completion of a 5-year, $4m commitment to SickKids, one year ahead of schedule.
+Research grants go to charities conducting childhood cancer research that investigate new treatment options and treatments that prevent unwanted after effects in cancer survivors.
+CCAC reports that in F2016, it granted $1.3m to research programs at children’s hospitals across Canada, making up 32% of total grants.

-Coast to Coast Against Cancer Foundation is big-cap charity with total donations of $5.9m in F2015.
-According to Ci analysis, administrative costs are 12% of revenues and fundraising costs are 16% of total donations. $0.28 of every donated dollar goes toward overhead costs, which falls within Ci's reasonable range for overhead spending.
+Coast to Coast Against Cancer Foundation is big-cap charity with total donations of $5.2m in F2016.
+According to Ci analysis, administrative costs are 10% of revenues and fundraising costs are 19% of total donations.
+Per dollar donated to the Foundation, $0.71 goes toward its grants, which falls within Ci’s reasonable range for overhead spending.

-Coast to Coast Against Cancer Foundation reports three types of donations: tax-receipted donations ($4.3m in F2015), other donations ($897k in F2015) and corporate sponsorships ($757k in F2015).
-CCAC's primary operating goal is 100% flow-through of tax-receipted donations into grants to other charities.
-In F2015, donations to other charities of $4.7m represented 109% of tax-receipted donations, indicating that CCAC met its operating objective.
-When this is accounted for in Ci's fundraising and administrative ratios, fundraising costs are 59% of non-receipted and corporate donations, and administrative costs are 36% of revenues less receipted donations.
-If we account for 100% of every receipted donated dollar going toward the charity's mission, this would mean that $0.95 of every non-receipted donated dollar goes toward overhead costs.
+Coast to Coast Against Cancer Foundation reports three types of donations: tax-receipted donations ($3.4m in F2016), other donations ($1.1m in F2015), and corporate sponsorships ($634k in F2016).
+CCAC’s primary operating goal is 100% flow-through of tax-receipted donations into grants to other charities.
+In F2016, donations to other charities of $4.1m represented 121% of tax-receipted donations, indicating that CCAC met its operating objective.
+When this is accounted for in Ci’s fundraising and administrative ratios, fundraising costs are 54% of non-receipted and corporate donations, and administrative costs are 27% of revenues less receipted donations.
+If we account for 100% of every receipted donated dollar going toward the charity’s mission, this would mean that $0.19 of every non-receipted donated dollar goes toward grants.

-NOTICE TO DONORS: Following the discovery of fraudulent spending by a previous board member in F2014, CCAC underwent a forensic audit that identified disbursement of $426k in unauthorized payments during the fiscal year.
+Notice to Donors: Following the discovery of fraudulent spending by a previous board member in F2014, CCAC underwent a forensic audit that identified disbursement of $426k in unauthorized payments during the fiscal year.
 This amount is recognized as an expense in other costs in the financial analysis below.
 CCAC is pursuing repayment of the misused funds from the former board member and will account for any recovered amounts as they are received.
-Subsequent recovery of $28k in F2015, also reported in other costs, represents an amount received from another defendant in the civil action.
+Subsequent recovery of $141k in F2016 and $28k in F2015, also reported in other costs, represent amounts received from another defendant in the civil action.